Museums in Egypt

 1. The Grand Egyptian Museum

-The Grand Egyptian Museum is a massive undertaking that chronicles Egypt’s history through the centuries.
-It is situated near the Giza Pyramids.
-It spans 117 acres and houses about 100,000 items from the Pharaonic, Greek, and Roman periods.
+The Grand Egyptian Museum is the most important among all the museums in Egypt.
+It is a massive project that chronicles Egypt’s history.
+It sits near the Giza Pyramids.
+Spanning 117 acres, it will house about 100,000 items from the Pharaonic, Greek, and Roman periods.
+Planners project that it will attract more than five million people per year.

 2. The National Museum of Egyptian Civilization (NMEC)